Abbe98/bbr-py/README.md

 # BBR-PY

-A Python library to determine the type of an item from Bebyggelseregistret given its URI.
+A Python library to work with URIs from Bebyggelseregistret.

 BBR-PY can determine the item type using only its URI in 95% of all cases for the other 5% it falls back to making a HTTP lookup.
+BBR-PY can also get turn a local id into an Kulturarvsdata compatible URI as well as validate such.

 ## Installation